 The other thing to consider is how fast the virus is spreading or reducing in your area.
 The main measure for this is the ‘R’ number.

 If the R number is more than 1, it means the epidemic is growing.
 If the R number is less then 1, the epidemic is declining.

 Find out the current R number in the UK, as well as separate ones for England, Northern Ireland, Scotland and Wales.

 You should do all you can to reduce the risk of catching or spreading coronavirus.
 We all need to do our part to stop the spread of the virus and help protect ourselves and others.

-There are lots of ways you can stay safe outside your home, including:
+There are lots of ways you can stay safe, including:

 - keeping your distance from anyone outside your household

-- washing your hands often, using soap and water or hand sanitiser
+- washing your hands often, using soap and warm water, or hand sanitiser

 - wearing a face covering, if you can wear one (mainly to help you protect others).